dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 ## Account setup

+This section outlines the steps to set up your dbt Cloud account and configure it for your team.

 1. [Create your dbt Cloud account](https://www.getdbt.com/signup).

-2. Learn about [access](/docs/cloud/manage-access/about-user-access) and [invite users](/docs/cloud/manage-access/about-user-access) to your dbt Cloud account and dbt Cloud project.
+2. Provide user [access](/docs/cloud/manage-access/about-user-access) and [invite users](/docs/cloud/manage-access/about-user-access) to your dbt Cloud account and project.

 3. Configure [Single Sign-On (SSO)](/docs/cloud/manage-access/sso-overview) or [Role-based access control (RBAC)](/docs/cloud/manage-access/about-user-access#role-based-access-control) for easy and secure access. <Lifecycle status='enterprise' />
    - This removes the need to save passwords and secret environment variables locally.